 This procedure applies to all pupils in the school, including those in the EYFS.

 Emergency First Aid care is available as needed in school at all times for pupils, teachers, support staff and visitors on site.

+First Aid

-First Aid First Aid will be carried out by those in school who hold a current Paediatric First Aid Certificate.
+First Aid will be carried out by those in school who hold a current Paediatric First Aid Certificate.

 The school will have at least one appropriately trained first aider on each site where children are present.
 A paediatric first aider will always be where children are present under our care.

 First Aid boxes are held in the School Office, Sunrise Classroom, Turquoise room, the School Minibuses and at the Sports Pavilion at the Games Field.
 The school First Aid boxes are checked and re-stocked regularly by the school secretary.

 Accident and treatment records are kept on the MIS system for all injuries (as of April 2022) These are completed by the member(s) of staff who witnessed/treated the injury, and copies are shared with parents and form tutors via Engage.
 The Head/Deputy Head and/or Head of Lower School are also informed of serious injuries.
 Where the Head or delegated persons deem it necessary, parents are contacted by phone about an injury to their child.
 If the injury is of a serious nature, parents are informed immediately, if it is minor, they are notified on collection.

-Sick and injured Pupils or staff will initially be treated by a First Aider and then referred to the nearest open minor Injuries Unit or Torbay Hospital if appropriate.
+Sick and injured

+Pupils or staff will initially be treated by a First Aider and then referred to the nearest open minor Injuries Unit or Torbay Hospital if appropriate.
 Note individual child's protocols for serious health/medical conditions as necessary.
 These are kept on Engage, and in the child's individual file.
 Any medical/health issues are noted in the child's profile in Engage.

-We are mindful of our obligations under RIDDOR (Reporting injuries, Diseases and dangerous Occurrences Regulations, 1995) under which we are required to report to the Health and Safety Executive, tel: 0300 003 1747 Emergency Procedures If a major accident or incident occurs in school that requires medical assistance, a First Aider will be asked to attend.
+We are mindful of our obligations under RIDDOR (Reporting injuries, Diseases and dangerous Occurrences Regulations, 1995) under which we are required to report to the Health and Safety Executive, tel: 0300 003 1747

+Emergency Procedures

+If a major accident or incident occurs in school that requires medical assistance, a First Aider will be asked to attend.
 The Tutor in charge of the lesson/activity remains in charge of the casualty until someone arrives.
 The casualty will be assessed, first aid administered as appropriate and, if necessary, an ambulance requested or a member of staff, usually the

+Reviewed by: Alexandra Cottell Date Updated: 28/11/2023

 Head, will transport them to the nearest open minor Injuries Unit or Torbay Hospital if appropriate.
 Parents/guardians will be informed at once and, if possible, asked to meet them at the hospital.

 Medicines in School

-All medicines are kept in the First Aid cupboard in the staff kitchen including staff's own personal medication and are not routinely given to pupils.
-If a pupil requires medicine during the school day, the parent must send in a letter or sign the 'Medicine Book' situated in the School office, giving the details of the dosage, timing etc. Prescription medicines must not be administered unless they have been prescribed for a child by a doctor, dentist, nurse or pharmacist.
+All medicines are kept in the First Aid cupboard in the School Office including staff's own personal medication and are not routinely given to pupils.
+If a pupil requires medicine during the school day, the parent must sign a form via Engage giving the details of the dosage, timing etc. Prescription medicines must not be administered unless they have been prescribed for a child by a doctor, dentist, nurse or pharmacist.
 The medicine will be kept either in the First Aid cupboard or in the fridge, as appropriate.
 There is a list of children with protocols and other medical conditions/allergies which is kept in Engage; medication labelled with the name is kept in the First Aid cupboard or the fridge, and also in the school minibus if necessary.
 Pupils should not carry medication with them in school.

-Asthma Inhalers

-These are to be kept either in the First Aid cupboard or in the pupil's school bag as necessary.
-Other specific requirements are detailed later.

-Bodily Fluids

-If bodily fluids are spilled, they are dealt with in the appropriate hygienic way with the use of disposable aprons and gloves and the area is disinfected.

-First Aiders

-Paediatric First Aiders: (training September 2021)

-Alexandra Cottell

-Alison Duncan

-James Lowden

-Mitchel Bellham

-Miriam Harris

-Matthew Amery

-Serena Bedford (EYFS)

-Rachel Davies (EYFS)